alidiamond1/Personal-Blogs-Platform/README.md

 This project is a simple yet functional blog website built with React, Vite, and Tailwind CSS.
 It demonstrates basic authentication and blog management using localStorage for data persistence.

 This project provides a foundation for learning about building web applications with modern technologies.
 You can create, read, update, and delete blog posts, log in and out, and manage your profile.
-All data is stored locally using localStorage,
+All data is stored locally using localStorage.

 # **Getting Started:**